facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

 `filters`
 :
-    Applies filters CSS filters as defined in https://www.w3.org/TR/filter-effects-1/.
+    Applies CSS filters as defined in https://www.w3.org/TR/filter-effects-1/.
 Multiple filters can be applied in the CSS style and will operate like they do in CSS.
 If desired, the color space can be changed from `srgb` to `srgb-linear`.

     **Example - CSS Brightness at 10% and Contrast at 20%**: